Where is VALDO - Vascular Lesions Detection Challenge 2021¶

 A robust, automated method for segmenting enlarged PVS would be extremely useful for neurological research on the role of enlarged PVS in neurological disorders.

-Cerebral microbleeds are an essential marker of cerebral small vessel disease.
+Task 2 Cerebral microbleed detection and segmentation Cerebral microbleeds are an essential marker of cerebral small vessel disease.
 Their presence has been associated with specific vascular pathology such as cerebral amyloid angiopathy and with other markers of cerebral small vessel disease (WMH, enlarged PVS).
 Currently, microbleeds are largely identified manually.
 The challenges of automated identification of microbleeds are the presence of numerous mimics and the sparsity of the data: microbleeds are very small and most often there are very few microbleeds per scan.

 An automated method for microbleed segmentation would enable further research on their presence in the context of neurodegenerative diseases.

-Lacunes of presumed vascular origin are another important biomarker for cerebral small vessel disease.
+Task 3 Lacunes detection, segmentation and uncertainty Lacunes of presumed vascular origin are another important biomarker for cerebral small vessel disease.
 Currently, lacunes are generally detected manually, which is very time-consuming and subjective.
 Important challenges for automated methods are the small size of lacunes and their rare occurrence.
 Lacunes can look very similar to enlarged PVS; they are often mistaken for each other.
 Even for experts distinguishing lacunes from enlarged PVS can be challenging and sometimes impossible depending on the MRI scan quality.
 This is more problematic for lacunes than for enlarged PVS, as the prevalence of lacunes is substantially lower than the prevalence of enlarged PVS.
 Automated methods should additionally focus on modeling the detection and segmentation uncertainty, as this is especially important for this biomarker.

 An automated method for lacune segmentation would facilitate further research on lacunes and their role in neurological diseases.